bambora-na/beanstream-java/README.md

 try {
 	PaymentResponse response = beanstream.payments().voidPayment(paymentId, amount);
-	// void payment success, your response contains the payment transaction but witht he type 'VP' } catch (BeanstreamApiException ex) {
+	// void payment success, your response contains the payment transaction but with the type 'VP' } catch (BeanstreamApiException ex) {
 	// handle any errors
 }